 It was at SMU that Houck landed on his current project: “I first became interested in original sin during a doctoral seminar on nature and grace in modern theology.
 In the twentieth century, a tremendous amount of attention was devoted to the relation between nature and grace.
 Is there a natural desire for the beatific vision?
 Is there an analogical relation between God and creation?
 Can we know anything of God by our natural powers?”
 What surprised Daniel was that—in spite of this rigorous and lively debate—comparatively little attention was given to original sin proper.
 “It seemed to me that a recovery of Aquinas’s account of sin might help us think through these issues in a new way.”

 Houck notes that there have been recent evangelical accounts that argue a proper understanding of Adam’s role in Scripture does not entail believing that all subsequent human beings have descended from him.
 Yet what many of these accounts have difficulty explaining is the universality of sin—on these accounts, where did the sinfulness of the humans who did not descend from Adam come from?
 Did God create them sinful?
 And if so, how is God’s creation truly called “good”?
-Houck’s project aims to provide evangelicals with thoughts from theologians like Aquinas and Calvin who often offer theological principles that can be applied to problems they couldn’t have anticipated in their own day, and in so doing he will be giving a much-needed theological supplement to the work undertaken by a number of prominent evangelical biblical scholars.
+Houck’s project aims to provide evangelicals with Theologians like Aquinas and Calvin who often offer theological principles that can be applied to problems they couldn’t have anticipated in their own daywith a theological account that gives compelling answers to these questions, and in so doing he will be giving a much-needed theological supplement to the work undertaken by a number of prominent evangelical biblical scholars.

 Walking with the Church